2022–2023 global food crises: European extreme weather

 Droughts in Spain and Portugal during early 2022 led to 60–80% loss predictions for crops in some areas.
-The huge amount of precipitation in March and early April 2022 in mainland Spain provided relief but did not fully revert the ongoing meteorological drought.
+The huge amount of precipitation in March and early April 2022 in mainland Spain provided relief but did not fully revert the meteorological drought.
 Fruit crops in most of Europe were damaged by a cold wave that caused freezing rain, frost, and snow during early budding, after a period of unseasonably early warm weather.

 Additional drought in Italy, has reduced the flow of fresh water near the Po river, which is responsible for 40% of crop production in the country.
 Salt water intrusion is expected to greatly reduce the viability of crop production in areas near the delta.

 In February 2023, the UK Government called the major supermarket bosses to discuss on filling the salads restock.
 As country is entering the pick shortage in third week.
 Some biggest Britain's grocery shops, Tesco (TSCO.L), Asda, Morrisons and Aldi, restricted the supply of cucumber, tomatoes and peppers to customers, due to unreasonable weather conditions, which brought shortage in supplies from southern Europe and North Africa.
 The crisis worsened due to less winter production in greenhouse of Britain and the Netherlands effected due to high energy cost.
 Both factors affected the shortage of food in Britain Supermarket.